Armed forces careers

 While you're at university, you can join the:

 - Army's University Officers' Training Corps

 - Navy's University Royal Navy Units

 If you're working and have time to spare, you could join part time in paid roles as a reserve.

 Reserves train and serve alongside regular recruits.
 It can be a great way to build your skills, travel and meet new people.

 Find out more about reserve schemes at:

 Restarting your forces career

-If you have previously been in the Army, Royal Navy or the RAF and want to return to the forces, there are rejoiner schemes to help you pick up your career.
+If you’ve been in the armed forces before, there are rejoiner schemes to help you pick up your career.

 Get specialist advice